-G. Sitta Sittampalam is a senior advisor to the NCATS director.
-In this position, he works closely with the director and senior administrators in identifying and implementing public-private partnerships with academia, government and industry, nationally and internationally.
-Sittampalam joined NCATS in 2011 as project manager for the Therapeutics for Rare and Neglected Diseases program.
-Previously, he spent four years as professor of pharmacology, toxicology and therapeutics at the University of Kansas Medical Center, investigating tumor tissue engineering technologies for drug discovery.
-During this period Sittampalam also served as the deputy director of the Institute for Advancing Medical Innovation, focusing on moving basic biomedical research into therapeutic development for commercialization.
+G. Sitta Sittampalam is a senior advisor to the NCATS Office of the Director.
+In this position, he works closely with the director and senior administrators on identifying and implementing public-private partnerships with academia, government and industry, both nationally and internationally.
+Sittampalam joined NCATS in 2011 as a project manager for the Therapeutics for Rare and Neglected Diseases program.
+Previously, he spent four years as a professor of pharmacology, toxicology and therapeutics at the University of Kansas Medical Center, investigating tumor tissue engineering technologies for drug discovery.
+During this period, Sittampalam also served as the deputy director of the Institute for Advancing Medical Innovation, focusing on moving basic biomedical research into therapeutic development for commercialization.